tom-peter/TravelApp/README.md

 ## Launching the app

-npm run start			// for launching server-side code npm run build-dev		// for launching client-side code with webpack-dev-server npm run build-prod	// to build production version in dist folder
+ - `npm run start`       - for launching server-side code
+ - `npm run build-dev`   - for launching client-side code with webpack-dev-server
-							// then you can run it with live-server npm run test			// for testing with Jest
+ - `npm run build-prod`  - to build production version in dist folder, then you can run it with live-server
+ - `npm run test`        - for testing with Jest